-This is a semi-arid, upland ecological site and the water budget is normally contained within the soil pedon.
+This is an upland site and the water budget is normally contained within the soil profile.
 During intense precipitation events, precipitation rates frequently exceed infiltration rates and this site receives additional moisture from upslope sites via surface runoff.
 Moisture loss through evapotranspiration exceeds precipitation for the majority of the growing season, but this site receives enough moisture from runoff to remain moist much longer than adjacent sites.
 Typical precipitation events deliver enough moisture to fill the soil profile, but the site is not generally considered a recharge site.
-When seeded to annual crops, this site may become a discharge site, especially if adjacent cropland is in a wheat and fallow rotation.
-In this case the Swale Moist Grassland ecological site may be affected by saline seeps due to deep percolation from adjacent cropland.
+When seeded to annual crops, this site may become a discharge site, especially if adjacent cropland is in a wheat/fallow rotation.
+In this case the Swale ecological site may be affected by saline seeps due to deep percolation from adjacent cropland.